Nachiket1904/Code-in-dark-text-editor/README.md

 ### Developing
 to use it for judge or hosting make following changes in html file.
 * To check response on the editor on excel go to the html file.
+* follw the instruction in the given link and the link is generate by this is add in form tag action attributes in the HTML file
 (https://github.com/levinunnink/html-form-to-google-sheet)